plsuwu/plsuwu/src/docs/writeups/rock_paper_psychic.md

 ```
 > NOTE: Each byte of these variables were stored in a unique address and so the visual representation we got in IDA was a little different, but the end result is ultimately the same.

-Our values used in the decryption process use the strings `P P @gnnhexnyjkwpaghynzfthadollhtrhballsdmhhnbjppewgjkhnlhspwjswqoxtgdykxrhwlabblekxj` and `L L @D1E2A0D9FA89CABED207EDF4F55C688E04EBE20F077351BDAA1E110D5A74805C916AF12F054C` to decipher and print a flag.
+The decryption process uses the strings `P P @gnnhexnyjkwpaghynzfthadollhtrhballsdmhhnbjppewgjkhnlhspwjswqoxtgdykxrhwlabblekxj` and `L L @D1E2A0D9FA89CABED207EDF4F55C688E04EBE20F077351BDAA1E110D5A74805C916AF12F054C` to decipher and print a flag.

 Digging a little into the RC4 decryption function, we will find some child functions necessary to understand how we should ultimately be performing a decryption: